HomeDefinitions › Social Impact

 An Open Badge micro-credential is a verifiable digital record, based on the 1EdTech technical standard (formerly IMS Global), certifying a specific and demonstrable worker competency — such as complaint handling on the floor or waste control in the kitchen — with metadata including issuer, evidence and date, portable across employers without depending on a formal degree.
 In Latin America's restaurant sector, where 54% of the workforce operates without any verifiable competency certificate according to the ILO's Labour Overview 2025, Open Badges turn informal training into measurable, transferable human capital across restaurants, chains and cities.

-The term Open Badges originated in 2011 from a joint project between Mozilla Foundation and the U.S. education industry, aiming to create an open, verifiable format to certify learning outside formal education; today the standard is maintained by 1EdTech Consortium under the Open Badges 3.0 specification, interoperable with blockchain and digital credential wallets.
+Open Badges emerged in 2011 from a joint project between the Mozilla Foundation and the US education industry, built to certify learning outside the classroom in an open format.
+The standard now lives under 1EdTech Consortium's Open Badges 3.0 specification and talks to blockchain and digital credential wallets.

-The public policy value of Open Badges is not only individual: aggregated at sector level, they let a labor ministry measure the skills gap for the first time with real certified competency data, not indirect proxies like years of schooling or self-declared experience on a résumé.
+And for the state?
+Aggregated at sector scale, Open Badges let a labor ministry measure the skills gap for the first time with genuinely certified skills, not proxies like years of schooling or a self-declared résumé.

 Side-by-side comparison